abjerner/Skybrud.Social.Toggl/README.md

 ### List all projects

-Projects are fetched via the **Workspaces** endpoint, and you must specify the ID of the workspace to retrieve projects for:
+Projects are fetched via the **Projects** endpoint, and you must specify the ID of the workspace to retrieve projects for:

 ```cshtml
 @using Skybrud.Social.Toggl